 This is a walk that demands a camera as it will be memorable.

 The Germaine Reserve is a 55 hectare reserve with a network of walks.
 Established in 1978 and expanded in 1995.
 The reserve was named after Cape Northumberland’s first lighthouse keeper Ben Germaine.
 Enjoy a choice of walks from easy to moderate, with distances from 750 meters to 2km (return trip) through bushland with an array of unique flora and fauna.

 Cycle the Region

 With so much to explore, you can roll around on your own.
 Or the local Mount Gambier Cycling and Triathlon Club is active and always welcomes visitors to join their rides.

-Free Bikes: The City of Mount Gambier provides free bike hire, available at the Mount Gambier Visitor Centre, Riddoch and Main Corner Complex and the Mount Gambier Library.
+Free Bikes: The City of Mount Gambier provides free bike hire, available at the Mount Gambier Visitor Centre, Riddoch Arts and Cultural Centre, and the Mount Gambier Library.

 Ride or walk along the foreshore, is an easy ride of 2.4 kms.